 Revelation 2:20 “Notwithstanding I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.
 And I gave her space to repent of her fornication; and she repented not.
 Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, except they repent of their deeds.
 And I will kill her children with death; and all the churches shall know that I am he which searcheth the reins and hearts: and I will give unto every one of you according to your works.”

-The eating of “things sacrificed unto idols” mentioned here is specifically speaking of the Catholic Mass.
+The eating of “things sacrificed unto idols” mentioned here is specifically speaking of the Catholic Mass, which mixes Christianity with ancient pagan rituals.
 You can read more about this in my other blog post about the Lord’s Supper here.

 Salvation only guarantees that we will not go to Hell, and that we will go to Heaven!
 We must work for everything else!

 It is true that the Bible says that God chastens us so we are not condemned with the world (1 Corinthians 11:32), but if we do not respond to His chastening and repent, we are judged with the world.
 We do not go to Hell, but we are still judged with the world in this life, possibly by even going through the Great Tribulation!
 That is what Revelation 2:20-25 teaches and to teach anything else is to add to or take away from the Word of God!

 We cannot be condemned to hell, but we can be condemned to judgment.